open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-04.md

 metric incorporates the previous measurement or not (cumulative and delta), and aggregation refers to how you send off the metrics.

-"It’s most useful for histograms," says Jacob.
+"It’s most useful for [our] histograms," says Jacob.
 "When you record histograms, there are a few different kinds – DataDog and Statsd histograms are not true histograms because what they’re recording is like aggregation samples.
 They give you a min, max, count, average, and P95 or something.
 The problem with that is, in distributed computing, if you have multiple applications that are reporting a P95, there’s no way you can get a true P95 from that observation with that aggregation," he continues.

 "The reason for that is, if you have five P95 observations, there’s not an aggregation to say, give me the overall P95 from that.
 You need to have